Will Ospreay: United Kingdom independent circuit (2012–2017)

-Revolution Pro Wrestling (2013–present)
+Revolution Pro Wrestling (2013–2024)

 Ospreay debuted for Revolution Pro Wrestling (RevPro) on 10 February 2013 with a win over Mike Hitchman.
 He soon started appearing in tag matches with Paul Robinson as The Swords of Essex and, after earning contendership with a win over The London Riots, won the British Tag Team Championship on 15 June 2013 during RevPro's first show at York Hall by defeating Project Ego (Kris Travis and Martin Kirby).
 After losing to Ricochet in a singles match, The Swords of Essex lost their British Tag Team Championship to Ricochet and his partner Rich Swann, The Inner City Machine Gun on 15 March 2014.

 On 19 October, Ospreay beat Josh Bodom for the British Cruiserweight Championship in a match that also included Swann.
 The day before, he had lost a match to Matt Sydal and so in May 2015 the two had a rematch.
 Although Ospreay won the rematch, with their series at 1–1 the two were booked in a Best of Three Falls match with the British Cruiserweight Championship on the line.
 After losing the first fall, he retained the title with two straight falls.
-After an eleven-month reign, with a number of title defences Ospreay lost the title back to Bodom on 5 September 2015.
+After an eleven-month reign, with a number of title defences, Ospreay lost the title back to Bodom on 5 September 2015.

 Ospreay bounced back with wins over P. J. Black, René Duprée, and Ricochet, which put him in line for a three-way match for AJ Styles' British Heavyweight Championship, which also featured Marty Scurll, where the champion retained.
 The following day, on 3 October 2015 he lost to New Japan Pro-Wrestling's Kazuchika Okada.
 Okada, impressed with Ospreay, went on to recommend him to NJPW officials.
 This, along with endorsements from AJ Styles and Hiroshi Tanahashi, eventually led to Ospreay being signed by NJPW.
 In 2016 Ospreay beat Scurll and the new Cruiserweight Champion Pete Dunne in a non-title triple threat match, as well as beating Mike Bailey, which saw him earn a Cruiserweight Championship match against Dunne on 10 July which he won.
 The following month Ospreay headlined York Hall in a match against Vader.
 The feud began after Vader had criticised an NJPW Best of the Super Juniors match between Ospreay and Ricochet in May, comparing the match to "a gymnastics routine".
 The debate escalated over Twitter, with many wrestling journalists and veterans weighing in on the debate.
 Their match eventually took place on 12 August, with Ospreay losing to Vader after Dunne interfered while the referee was distracted.
 On 13 April 2017, Ospreay lost the British Cruiserweight Championship to interim champion Josh Bodom.
-Following a non-title contest against Zack Sabre Jr at 'Monday Night Mayhem' in Portsmouth in which Ospreay won, On 10 November 2017 at Global Wars, Ospreay failed to win the Undisputed British Heavyweight Championship from Zack Sabre Jr. At High Stakes on 14 February 2020, Ospreay defeated Sabre Jr. to win the Undisputed British Heavyweight Championship.
+Following a non-title contest against Zack Sabre Jr at 'Monday Night Mayhem' in Portsmouth in which Ospreay won, on 10 November 2017 at Global Wars, Ospreay failed to win the Undisputed British Heavyweight Championship from Zack Sabre Jr. At High Stakes on 14 February 2020, Ospreay defeated Sabre Jr. to win the Undisputed British Heavyweight Championship.